cawtoz/stomium/README.md

 # Minestone Core

 This is a development project based on **Minestom**, a lightweight and highly customizable Minecraft server.
-The main goal is to create a set of utilities to simplify the development of game modes and servers.
+The main goal is to create a set of utilities to simplify the development of Minecraft servers.

 ## 🚀 Current Features
 - **Event module** to easily register and manage events.